xizon/funda-ui/packages/Table/README.md

-## Trigger checkbox using exposed methods (Using `tableCheckRef`)
+## Trigger checkbox using exposed methods

-Lets you callback the handle exposed as a ref.
+Lets you callback the handle exposed as attribute `tableCheckRef`.

 ```js